 Why should the living get to have all the fun anyway?
-Every 7th month of the year, Japan celebrates Obon お盆, one of the biggest holiday periods of the year.
+Every seventh month of the year, Japan celebrates Obon お盆, one of the biggest holiday periods of the year.
 But what is Obon?
 In short, it is a wholesome family event mixed with a splash of the supernatural.
 It’s a holiday for remembrance and celebrating life with the people you love.

 The best part?
 The ghosts of our ancestors long passed get to join the party too.
 Read on to learn more about what the holiday is and how it is celebrated.